 Is the seller reliable?

-On eBay it’s relatively easy to view a seller’s feedback to see their selling history.
-Lots of satisfied previous customers is ideal, while you can scrutinise any negative feedback before making your purchase decision.
+On eBay it’s relatively easy to view a seller’s feedback and their selling history.
+Lots of satisfied previous customers is ideal, and you can scrutinise any negative feedback before making your purchase decision.

 Check the postage

 First of all we’d recommend collecting the bike in person, it’s a more personal experience and if there are any big issues you can deal with them at the time.

 Trust your instincts

 If something looks too good to be true then it probably is.
-Seriously, if a seller isn’t making the situation easy for you, or anything is even slightly suspect then turn away – chances are you’ll find a similar bike from a better seller at some point in the near future.
+Seriously, if a seller isn’t making the situation easy for you, or anything is even slightly suspect, then turn away.
+Chances are you’ll find a similar bike from a better seller at some point in the near future.

 Beware of fakes and scams

-Classified sites are actually littered with fake frames from the likes of LOOK and Pinarello.
-If you’re considering buying a product that you know people have faked before then get on the owners’ forums or manufacturers’ websites, which should hold the information you need to determine whether a bike is real or genuine.
+Classified sites are actually littered with fake frames from the likes of Look and Pinarello.
+If you’re considering buying a product that you know people have faked before then get on BikeRadar’s forum, owners’ forums or manufacturers’ websites, which should hold the information you need to determine whether a bike is real or genuine.

 Save that search

 Thankfully, eBay’s saved searches can do that for you.
 Simply set up a saved search (here’s how) and let the website alert you when new products that you are interested in have been listed.

 Don’t drink and buy

-eBay and alcohol do not mix, you have been warned:
+eBay and alcohol do not mix, you have been warned.

 Finally, don’t purchase anything when affected by alcohol.
 Seriously.
-We know of plenty of people who have bid more than they really wanted to after a couple of drinks.
+We know plenty of people who have bid more than they really wanted to after a couple of drinks.
 Set your maximum bid limit and stick to it.